Lindor, Stroman lead Mets past Marlins 5-2 in DH opener - WHIZ News

 Marlins: All-Star rookie Trevor Rogers (7-8, 2.67 ERA) was originally scheduled to start the opener but Miami pushed him back to the nightcap to make sure wet weather didn’t force an abbreviated outing.

-Mets: Syndergaard was expected to throw one inning in his first major league outing since Sept.
+Mets: It was Syndergaard’s first major league outing since Sept.
 29, 2019.
 He made a pair of rehab appearances last week for Triple-A Syracuse, working a scoreless inning each time.
 He can become a free agent after the season.

+Syndergaard and the Mets initially targeted a June return, but his rehab progression was slowed by a sore elbow that caused him to be shut down in late May for a while and then a positive test for COVID-19 in late August even though he is vaccinated.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports